snehamule/Book--Recommendation-System/README.md

 	python start_page.py
 ```
 5. Enter option 1 to display popular book 2 to book similar to your choice
-6. if user select option one then popular books will display
+6. If user select option one then popular books will display
-7. if user select option 2, app ask to enter book name .
+7. If user select option 2, app ask to enter book name .
 8. App will recommend some books but it is optional to user to choose books from the suggested book.
 Once user enter book app    will display recommended books